In This Article

 What skills will I learn in the Graduate Diploma of Nursing Majoring in Advanced Practice?

-In this course, you will learn advanced clinical and diagnostic skills required to provide high-quality, evidence-based nursing care.
+In this course, you will learn the advanced clinical and diagnostic skills required to provide high-quality, evidence-based nursing care.
 You will develop expertise in conducting comprehensive health assessments, managing safe medication practices and applying diagnostic reasoning.
 Additionally, you will gain skills in clinical governance, digital health and communication to enhance patient care and improve patient outcomes.

 Units you will study include: